psyrun/Advance.Penetration.Testing/APT.md

 		* `-sP, -sn` in Nmap

 * netdiscover
-	* checks for LAN
+	* Checks for LAN
-	* have to be on the local subnet
+	* Have to be on the local subnet
-	* has a passive and active model
+	* Has a passive and active model
-	* good for initial site contact
+	* Good for initial site contact
-		* run on laptop while meeting clients. ;)
+		* Run on laptop while meeting clients. ;)
 	* `netdiscover -r ip_address/range`
 	* `netdiscover -p` for passive
 	* `netdiscover -i eth0 -p` (listen the network)